 The behavior of fluid is an important research subject in physics, and has been studied as "fluid dynamics."
 It is known that fluid creates extremely beautiful shapes under various conditions.
 As beauty is a fundamental element of art, it is natural to consider fluid dynamics as a basic methodology of art creation.
-Naoko Tosa, one of the authors, has been leading a project of creating "fluid art."
+Naoko Tosa, one of the authors, has been leading a project of creating "fluid art" by shooting the behavior of fluid with a high-speed camera.

 One of the techniques for creating fluid art is the creation of Ikebana-like shapes when sound vibration is applied to paint or other fluids and the phenomenon is shot with a high-speed camera.
-Based on this method Naoko Tosa created a video art called "Sound of Ikebana [3]," which was exhibited in April 2017 using more than 60 digital billboards at Times Square in New York (Fig. 3).
+The detailed process is as follows.
+A speaker is placed upward, a thin rubber film is put on top of it, and a fluid such as paint is placed on top of it, and the speaker is vibrated with sound, then the paint jumps up and various shapes are created.
+Based on this method Naoko Tosa created a video art called "Sound of Ikebana" [3].
+In April 2017, she exhibited Sound of Ikebana using more than 60 digital billboards at Times Square in New York.
+Figure 3 shows the event.

-Fig. 3 "Sound of Ikebana" at Times Square in New York.
+Fig. 3.
+"Sound of Ikebana" at Times Square in New York.

 It was interesting that the video art mentioned above let the authors consider what beauty is and also what Japanese beauty is.
-When Tosa exhibited her media art around the world, many foreign art-related people indicated, "Tosa's media art expresses a beauty hidden in physical phenomena, which might be the core of Japanese beauty."
+When Tosa, exhibited her media art around the world as Japan Cultural Envoy named by the Agency for Cultural Affairs in Japan, many foreign art-related people indicated, "In Tosa's media art, which expressed the beauty hidden in physical phenomena, there is the beauty which Westerners did not notice until now, and which might be the condensed consciousness and sensitivity unique to Japan."
 Inspired by this, the authors would like to compare Western and Oriental artworks using AI.